heeyeah/heeyeah.github.io/_drafts/docker.md

 ### docker get started 문서보고 따라하기
 https://docs.docker.com/get-started/
-1. Set up your Docker environment (on this page)
+1. Set up your Docker environment
 2. Build an image and run it as one container
 3. Scale your app to run multiple containers
 4. Distribute your app across a cluster